 8.5.5 The project level addendum to the HRA identified the presence of potentially functionally-linked land within the allocation site which would be lost as a result of the development of the allocation, as well the potential for disturbance to birds utilising the adjacent habitats.
 Precautionary mitigation was proposed and agreed through a S106 agreement.
 Details of the mitigation to be incorporated into the development are provided in Table 16 (below).
 Table 16: Potential impacts and mitigation measures (Land at Arthurs Lane)

-Potential impact Mitigation Conclusion

-Direct loss of habitat which is outside of the European site(s) but that is key to overwintering and migratory bird population (applicable to SPA and Ramsar site only)

-Development of the allocation site will lead to the loss of two arable fields and the loss of short term foraging opportunities for pinkfooted geese.
-As a precautionary measure, 6.3 ha of land to the south of the development will be managed to provide suitable foraging habitat for pink-footed geese.
-The management plan agreed in the S106 includes:

-- 1 Sward management within grassland areas - 2 Manage field operations and stocking levels to avoid damage to soil structure - 3 Leaving stubble following harvest of spring crops - 4 No surface applications of nutrients between 1 January to 15 April - 5 Control of undesirable species - 6 Management to minimise disturbance between 1 September to 15 April - 7 Ditch management to promote biodiversity

-The S106 also includes details for implementation and monitoring of the mitigation plan and requires the mitigation plan to be followed for a period of 60 years from the approval of the development or until such time that the cessation of the mitigation plan would not be detrimental to the integrity of the Morecambe Bay and Wyre Estuary pink-footed goose population.
+Potential impact Mitigation Conclusion Direct loss of habitat which is outside of the European site(s) but that is key to overwintering and migratory bird population (applicable to SPA and Ramsar site only) As a precautionary measure, 6.3 ha of land to the south of the development will be managed to provide suitable foraging habitat for pink-footed geese.
+The management plan agreed in the S106 includes: Development of the allocation site will lead to the loss of two arable fields and the loss of short term foraging opportunities for pink- footed geese.
+Sward management within grassland areas Manage field operations and stocking levels to avoid damage to soil structure Leaving stubble following harvest of spring crops No surface applications of nutrients between 1 January to 15 April Control of undesirable species Management to minimise disturbance between 1 September to 15 April Ditch management to promote biodiversity No adverse effect on integrity of the SPA/Ramsar site The S106 also includes details for implementation and monitoring of the mitigation plan and requires the mitigation plan to be followed for a period of 60 years from the approval of the development or until such time that the cessation of the mitigation plan would not be detrimental to the integrity of the Morecambe Bay and Wyre Estuary pink-footed goose population.